samuelberven/portfolio-site/README.md

 ### Developer Portfolio:
-Welcome to my portfolio!
-This portfolio is an ongoing project, begun January 2025, to help improve my React skills.
+Welcome!
+This portfolio site is an ongoing project, begun January 2025, to help improve my React skills.